Evomela Side Effects

 6. Greenbaum-Lefkoe B, Rosenstock JG, Belasco JB, Rohrbaugh TM, Meadows AT "Syndrome of inappropriate antidiuretic hormone secretion.
 A complication of high-dose intravenous melphalan."
 Cancer 55 (1985): 44-6

-Not all side effects for Evomela may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Evomela may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Evomela (melphalan)